DockTail Documentation

 docktail.service.enable |

-Yes | - | Enable DockTail for container |
+Yes | - | Enable a private Tailscale service for the container. |

 docktail.service.name |

-Yes | - | Service name (e.g., web, api) |
+Yes | - | Service name, such as web or api. |

 docktail.service.port |

-Yes | - | Container port to proxy to |
+Yes | - | Backend container port to proxy to. |

 docktail.service.direct |